Skip to content

 Are you selling to an older generation or a younger generation?

-Based on the type of thing you’re selling and who your target market is, there will be different functionality you might want within your store that will determine the type of theme you choose.
+Based on the type of thing you’re selling and who your target market is, there will be different functionality you might want within your store that will determine the kind of theme you choose.

 Types Of Shopify Stores Categories